 Developing the ideal habitat

 The habitat at Spread Oaks Ranch is managed not only for waterfowl and whitetail deer, but for throngs of other game and nongame wildlife—“setting the table” for them, so to speak, to provide the quality wild foodstuffs, habitat, and sufficient resting areas these wild creatures need to thrive.
-Other wildlife, including bald eagles, alligators, wild hogs, coyotes, myriad species of songbirds, shorebirds, and even an occasional cougar roam the property.
+Other wildlife, including bald eagles, alligators, wild hogs, coyotes, myriad species of songbirds, shorebirds, and even an occasional bobcat roam the property.

 Fishing and clay target shooting

 Freshwater fishing opportunities abound in the managed bass lake behind the lodge and along the five-mile Colorado River frontage.
-In addition, Spread Oaks Ranch has an in-house coastal guide service for saltwater fishing adventures in nearby Matagorda Bay.
+In addition, Spread Oaks Ranch partners with a coastal guide service for saltwater fishing adventures in nearby Matagorda Bay.
 A clay target field adjacent to the lodge allows guests to hone their shooting skills, and an oversized firepit overlooking the lake provides the ultimate setting for an evening’s wind-down.

 Why we do it